yangh567/level4-project/template/plan.md

 4.make adjustment if the supervisor think the plan is inappropriate

 * **Week 17**

+1.discuss the problem of the classification of the gene mutation status with supervisor 2.summarize the plan and decide whether to continuing constructing recommender system on gene mutation status 3.implement the recommendation system if the classification of gene mutation status is applicable 4.working on method part of the dissertation

 * **Week 19**
 * **Week 20**
 * **Week 21**